auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Homework Problem #7: Exercise 2.3

 Write a program that reads a number in feet, converts it to meters, and displays the result.
-One foot is 0.305 meter.
+One foot equals 0.305 meters.
+Use a constant for the conversion factor where possible.

+Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays four decimal places.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter a value for feet: 16.5